 19. Building a roadmap

-If your product team employs a more collaborative way to build a product roadmap, use the open-ended tool to allow everyone to submit hot-fixes, features, and updates they think should be built.
-Use tags to label each task as either low-effort or high-effort.
+If your product team employs a more collaborative way to build a product roadmap, use an Open-Ended Poll to allow everyone to submit hotfixes, features, and updates they think should be built.
+Use tags to label each task as either low effort or high effort.
 Then, allow everyone to vote for the project they find most important.

 20. Name the sprint

-To inject some fun to the usual routine workday, try using an open-ended poll to come up with new and fun names for upcoming sprints.
+To inject some fun into the usual routine workday, try using an Open-Ended Poll to come up with new and fun names for upcoming sprints, ranging from puns to pop culture references.
 Get everyone to submit suggestions and vote for names they want.
-This way, it adds an element of excitement to the sprint before the sprint even starts.
+This way, it adds an element of excitement to the sprint before the sprint even starts!